diantyapitaloka/Cross-Validation/README.md

 ## 🧊🍷🍵 Cross Validation 🍵🍷🧊
 - We are using cross_validation_score in the decision_tree classifier.
 All the dataset used are the iris dataset below.
 - Default Evaluation Metric: By default, the cross-validation score for a decision tree classification model calculates the overall accuracy of predictions on each test fold.
+- Custom Performance Metrics: You can evaluate the model using alternative metrics—such as precision, recall, or F1-score—by specifying a custom scoring parameter.

 ```
 import sklearn